mongodb/specifications/source/crud/crud.rst

      * The comment can be any valid BSON type for server versions 4.4.14 and above.
      * For server versions between 4.4.0 and 4.4.14 string comment is supported.
      * Servers versions below 4.4.0 do not support comment for count command,
-     * which is used to implement estimatedDocumentCount for server versions
+     * which is used to implement estimatedDocumentCount.
+Therefore, providing a
-     * versions less than 4.9.0.
-Therefore, providing a comment may result
-     * in a server-side error.
+     * comment may result in a server-side error.
      */
     comment: Optional<any>;
   }